tangentyh/notes-of-tan/javaNotes.md

 1. limits of generics
    - type parameters cannot be primitive types — not compatible with `Object` when type erased at runtime
-   - in static context — type variables not valid in static context (parameterized types are available)
+   - not in static context — type variables not valid in static context (parameterized types are available)
      ```java
      public class Singleton<T> {
          private static T singleInstance; // Error